AlexLu94/MyComputerVisionPortfolio/README.md

 Find the code and an higher resolution video in the folder "bouncing_marbles".

-### Blending images through their laplacan pyramids
+### Blending images through their laplacian pyramids

 <img src="blend_with_laplacian_pyramids/demo1.png" height="400" />
 <img src="blend_with_laplacian_pyramids/demo2.png" height="400" />